PacLII Home | Databases | WorldLII | Search | Feedback

 school has the same meaning as is provided for in the Education Act [CAP 272];

-Secretarretariat means the Secretariat established under section 14;
+Secretariat means the Secretariat established under section 14;

 Secretary means the Secretary of the Commission appointed under section 14;

-Teaching Service means the Teaching Service established by section;32;
+Teaching Service means the Teaching Service established by section 32;

-trade uade union has the same meaning as is provided for in the Trade Unions Act [CAP 161].
+trade union has the same meaning as is provided for in the Trade Unions Act [CAP 161].

 PART 2 TEACHING SERVICE COMMISSION